colinhiggs/pyramid-jsonapi/README.md

 Now has (and passes) a test suite which covers most of the specification.
 This module has not yet seen widespread use: there are doubtless still many bugs.

-**Currently working on:** bug hunting, small code tidies, packaging and some continuous integration.
+**Currently working on:** bug hunting, small code tidies, packaging, travis integration.

 Right now it will take a typical sqlalchemy declarative-style models file and produce a working REST-ful web api conforming to the JSON-API standard, pretty much with the invocation of one function.